USS Monitor: Duel of the ironclads

 Strategically, the battle between these two ships was considered the most definitive naval battle of the Civil War.
 The battle itself was largely considered a draw, though it could be argued Virginia did slightly more damage.
 Monitor did successfully defend Minnesota and the rest of the Union blockading force, while Virginia was unable to complete the destruction she started the previous day.
-The battle between the two ironclads marked a turning point in the way naval warfare would be fought in the future.
+The battle marked a turning point in the way naval warfare would be fought in the future.
 Strategically, nothing had changed: the Union still controlled Hampton Roads and the Confederates still held several rivers and Norfolk, making it a strategic victory for the North.
 The battle of the ironclads led to what was referred to as "Monitor fever" in the North.
-During the course of the war improved designs based on Monitor emerged; 60 ironclads were built.
+During the course of the war, improved designs based on Monitor emerged; 60 ironclads were built.